An experienced Pilates Practitioner knows that an exercises program can’t be treated with a one-size-fits all approach.

 - Diastasis Recti Testing.

-- Techniques to release the Myofascial in assisting the healing of DR
+- Myofascial release technique in assisting the healing of DR

 - Breathing techniques